 Let’s try to answer these questions.
 But, before we begin, let’s check the definition of the word “nightmare” to understand how and why we see these images and sounds.
-It’s worth understanding what causes nightmares.
+It’s worth understanding the causes of bad dreams.

 The Cambridge Dictionary defines this term as a very upsetting or frightening dream.
 Wikipedia also tells us that a nightmare is a bad dream.
 And the dictionary Merriam-Webster defines a nightmare, like a bad dream that wakes the sleeper.
 Another definition tells us that a nightmare is a terrifying dream in which the dreamer experiences feelings of helplessness, extreme anxiety, sorrow, etc.

 So, it’s obvious that the nightmare is something negative which plagues most of us from time to time.
 Its common definition suggests a familiar condition in which we’ve all struggled to discover the cause.

 The term is described in various dictionaries approximately equally.
 Among all definitions, there are three main features.
 A nightmare is always a negative experience, it is a bad dream from which you wake up filled with different bad feelings.

 What’s hiding behind the nightmares?

-Now that we’ve figured out what it is, it’s worth finding out what causes nightmares.
+Now that we’ve figured out what it is, it’s worth focusing on the causes of nightmares.
 What reasons lead to the fact that a dream, during which the body must rest and recover, turns into a terrible torturous experience and makes us even more tired?
 What influences the appearance of such dreams and is it possible to somehow avoid this?

 People usually believe that bad dreams only happen when you are a child.
 In fact, adults suffer as well, although much less often.
 The theme or subject of nightmares is different for all people, but there are some common features.